Powershap: A Power-full Shapley Feature Selection Method: Powershap

 With the calculated required amount of iterations $n$, the automatic \textit{powershap} algorithm can be executed.
 The pseudocode to enable the automatic mode is shown in Algorithm~\ref{alg:automatic}.
 As can be seen, this is an expansion of the core algorithm (see Algorithm~\ref{alg:base}) and starts with an initial ten iterations to calculate the initial p-value, effect sizes, power, and required iterations for all features.
 Then, it searches for the largest required number of iterations $I_{max}$ of all tested features having a p-value below the threshold $\alpha$.
 If $I_{max}$ exceeds the already performed number of iterations $I_{old}$, automatic mode continues \textit{powershap} for the extra required iterations.
 This process is repeated until the performed iterations exceed the required iterations.
 For optimization, when the extra required iterations ($I_{max}-I_{old})$ exceed ten iterations, the automatic mode first adds ten iterations and then re-evaluates the required iterations because the required iterations are influenced by the already performed iterations.
 Furthermore, it is also possible to provide a stopping criterion on the re-execution of \textit{powershap} to avoid an infinite calculation.
+As a result the time complexity of the algorithm is linear in terms of the underlying model and shap explainer and can be formulated as $O(p[M_{n+1}+S(M_{n+1}])$, with $n$ the amount of features, $p$ the number of powershap iterations, $S$ the shap explainer time, and $M_x$ the model fit time for $x$ features.
+For the automatic mode, by default, $\alpha$ is set to $0.01$ while the required power is set to $0.99$.
+This results in only selecting features that are more important than the random feature for all iterations.
+Furthermore, this also compensates for the anticonservative p-value and avoids as many false negatives as possible.
+Realizing the same desired behavior with the more accurate p-value estimation would require a varying $\alpha$ of $1/n$, complicating the power calculations and increasing the likelihood of false negatives.
+The resulting powershap algorithm is implemented in Python as an open-source plug-and-play \textit{sklearn} compatible component to enables direct usage in conventional machine learning pipelines~\cite{scikit-learn}.
+The codebase \footnote{The code, documentation, and more benchmarks can be found using the following link: \href{https://github.com/predict-idlab/PowerSHAP}{https://github.com/predict-idlab/PowerSHAP}} already supports a wide variety of models, such as linear, tree-based, and even deep learning models.
+To assure the quality and correctness of the implementation, we tested the functionality using unit testing.